Chao Family Comprehensive Cancer Center

-As a comprehensive cancer center, we treat almost every type of cancer, including rare and aggressive forms that can afflict young people in the prime of their lives.
+As a comprehensive cancer center, we treat every type of cancer, including rare and aggressive forms, as well as those that afflict young people in the prime of their lives.

 For cancer treatment to be effective, we believe treatment must be unique and personalized for each patient.